EnderSpy29/Endrland-Dots/ReadME.md

 **cava**

-Cava has a color gradient option which can be enabled by changing 'gradient = 0' to 'gradient = 1' in the cava-colors tempalte found at '~/.config/wallust/templates'
+Cava has a color gradient option which can be enabled by changing 'gradient = 0' to 'gradient = 1' in the cava-colors template found at '~/.config/wallust/templates'
 Once you have done this simply reselect a wallpaper and reload cava

 **Require Package list** WIP